 In 2015, Providence rolled out a new program for 7th through 12th grade student life: our House System.
-Lead by our House Governor Casey Smith and our Dean of Students Mark Wright, students from every grade were selected for induction into one of our houses and evenly distributed across all eight houses.
+Lead by our House Governor Casey Smith and our Rhetoric Prinipcal Mark Wright, students from every grade were selected for induction into one of our houses and evenly distributed across all eight houses.
 The houses are as follows: The House of King Alfred, Lewis House, The House of Saint Augustine, The House of Saint George, Schaeffer House, Tolkien House, Wilberforce House, and Wycliffe House.
 Each week before Exordium (our assembly time), Houses gather to have their weekly house meetings.
-Every House is comprised of four student leaders who make our Logic and Rhetoric School Student Leadership Council: House President, House Vice-President, House Tournament, and House Community/Outreach.
+Every House is comprised of two or three student leaders who make our Logic and Rhetoric School Student Leadership Council.

 We launched the House System: